 This is why the electoral law of the Federal Republic of Germany has the so-called five percent hurdle.
 Only parties that receive at least 5% of the votes are represented in the Bundestag, although this is not 100% democratic either.

-In Germany's initial electoral law, half of the MPs, i.e. 299, were elected in constituencies according to the majority system, the other half were determined proportionally to the percentage of votes a party obtained in the election.
+Under Germany's initial electoral law, half of the MPs, i.e., 299, were elected by constituency using the majority system, and the other half were elected proportionally to the percentage of votes a party obtained in the election.

-Additional direct mandates gained than the percentage to which a party was entitled gave rise to Überhangmandate (excess seats).
+Additional direct mandates, beyond the percentage to which a party was entitled, gave rise to Überhangmandate (excess seats).
 To correct for the proportionality of the votes received, other parties were compensated with Ausgleichsmandate (leveling seats).
-With this praxis, Germany ended up eventually with a bloated Bundestag.
+With this praxis, Germany ended up with a bloated Bundestag.

 Christian Democrats lost most of the direct mandates and were outraged about the "undemocratic electoral law reform."
 While reducing the size of the Bundestag was "necessary," it should not have been "at the expense of democracy."
-However, the CDU/CSU cannot yet say how a more democratic model in the future should look.
+However, the CDU/CSU cannot yet say what a more democratic model should look like in the future.

 If we decide to retain our schizophrenic election system, the only way to keep the number of MPs small would be to reduce the number of constituencies.
 One would end up with a variable number of deputies, but the Bundestag would be smaller than 730 MPs.

-My question at the end is why we don't adopt the French electoral system?
-In France there are constituencies with one MP each.
+My final question is, why don't we adopt the French electoral system?
+In France, there are constituencies with one MP each.
 Whoever obtains the absolute majority of votes for his party in a constituency is elected.

-If none of the candidates gets 50% of the votes in the "premier tour" there is a run-off election between the two best-placed candidates or even a "triangulaire" with the best three.
+If none of the candidates receives 50% of the votes in the "premier tour," there is a run-off election between the two best-placed candidates, or even a "triangulaire" with the three best.
 In this "second tour", the candidate with the highest relative number of votes wins the constituency.

-The French way of voting comes closest to my understanding of democratic voting, as the candidate elected represents a constituency in which he/she is known to the people.
+The French voting system comes closest to my understanding of democratic voting, as the elected candidate represents a constituency in which he/she is known to the people.
 At the same time, such an election procedure still reflects the balance of votes between the parties quite well.
 Although the system is not 100% democratic, it would work.

 No comments: